AHA PALS and ScvO2 Monitoring

 AHA PALS Scvo2 Catheter

 The answer is both simple and profound.
 ScvO2 gives you an indication of oxygenation problems earlier than any other parameter.
-To spell this out, continuous ScvO2 monitoring can tell you about increased oxygen consumption (due to infection or hyperthermia), decreased CO (due to hypovolemia or sepsis) or decreased oxygen supply (due to respiratory failure) FIRST.
-The normal range of ScvO2 is 70-80%.
+To spell this out, continuous ScvO2 monitoring can tell you about increased oxygen consumption (due to infection or hyperthermia), decreased cardiac output (due to hypovolemia or sepsis), or decreased oxygen supply (due to respiratory failure) first.
+The normal range of ScvO2 is 70–80%.
 When values drop by 10% or below 70%, intervention is indicated.
-The patient still compensates for decreased oxygenation in the 50-70% ScvO2 range, at which point other parameters may still not show warning sings.
-By the time other parameters (SpO2) do, damage to tissues is already occurring.
+The patient still compensates for decreased oxygenation in the 50–70% ScvO2 range, at which point other parameters may still not show warning signs.
+By the time other parameters (like SpO2) do, damage to tissues is already occurring.

 Author